-Although this may be the case, not every doctor is this greedy, but not every doctor bends the rules like in Greys Anatomy.
-It is not 100% accurate on how doctors deal with these issues when they arise.
+Although this may be the case, not every doctor is this greedy, but not every doctor bends the rules like in Grey's Anatomy.
+This proves to not be 100% accurate on how doctors deal with these issues when they arise.
 Many doctors will actually follow the medical rules and guidelines of what to do when someone does not have enough insurance or can't afford medical help.
 There are so many other options for people rather than lying to the insurance companies or smudging information on paperwork.
+"Many acts of fraud and abuse-such as reselling Medicare-reimbursed prescription drugs for illicit use, performing contraindicated operations to maximize revenue, and using untrained personnel to deliver care-threaten patient health and safety" (Hersch, 788).
 For people who can't afford insurance, there are other options for getting help.
 Programs like the Affordable Care Act and Patient Protection were implemented in 2010.
 Other things like pro-bono surgeries can be performed to correctly give the patient free surgery rather than lying and risking a job or medical license.

-Specific examples of committing insurance fraud like they do in Greys Anatomy would include jail time, removal of a medical license, and losing their jobs as doctors, along with many possible fines.
-These are not always shown in Greys Anatomy, but in real life they are huge consequences if you are found committing fraud.
+Specific examples of committing insurance fraud like they do in Grey's Anatomy would include jail time, removal of a medical license, and losing their jobs as doctors, along with many possible fines.
+These are not always shown in Grey's Anatomy, but in real life, they are huge consequences if someone is found committing fraud.
 Insurance fraud is a huge deal and is not that easy to get away with, so if caught, they have serious consequences.
 In today's world, not many people are willing to risk their jobs for someone who they don't really know.
 Doctors see so many patients that if every time someone could not afford a surgery and they gave them free surgery or committed insurance fraud they would be out of a job extremely fast.

-Furthermore, Greys Anatomy does show some correct scenes when dealing with health insurance, but also has many flaws.
+Furthermore, Grey's Anatomy does show some correct scenes when dealing with health insurance, but also has many flaws.
 The show displays what a family is experiencing when money is a problem, what health risks could happen without medical help, and different ways someone could get medical help.
 On the other hand, it does not show how all doctors handle low insurance cases, or how accurate it is to commit insurance fraud for a patient.
 Not every doctor is the same and they all don't act the same.
-Grey's Anatomy is a fiction television show, which does have some actual correct scenes, but like any television show, there are lots of flaws.
+Grey's Anatomy is a fictional television show, which does have some actual correct scenes when discussing health insurance issues, but like any television show, there are lots of flaws.